 Here's the odd thing.
 My home will forever be considered by its previous state - mobile.
 I think this is flatly unfair.
 What if I were forever considered a baby?
 Mobile home's are perceived as unique therefore they are taxed differently, insured differently, mortgaged differently, and here's the kicker, you must have an annual sticker applied to your window.
-Those of you old enough to remember mandatory auto inspections have seen stickers like these.
-In fact, they are very much like the ones that you add to your car tag each year.
-Along those lines my home is known as a 1999 model, like a car.
-I have no intention of taking this little hot rod on the road.
-Why do I need a sticker?
-All this, even after it is firmly strapped (with steel hurricane straps) to its foundation.

 My dreams of owning a mobile home were hatched as a child in St. Petersburg, Fl..
 The only folks that I knew who lived in mobile homes were only there for three or four months of the year.
 Oh, they didn't own them much, they mostly they rented them, a sign that they were priceless and beyond the reach of most.
 These people were foreign, elusive, they were Canadian.
 They had mysterious accents and funny coins that even vending machines were unfamiliar with.